hktxt/YOLOv3/README.md

 ### Description

 This repository contains implementation of inference and training code of YOLOv3 in PyTorch.
-The code can work on Linux, MacOS and Windows and it supports custom data trianing as well.
+It is self-contained on mainstream platform and it supports custom data trianing as well.
 Credit to Joseph Redmon for [YOLO](https://pjreddie.com/darknet/yolo/) and the paper can be found [here](https://pjreddie.com/media/files/papers/YOLOv3.pdf).
 I am highly inspired by these two repositories: [yolov3](https://github.com/ultralytics/yolov3) and [yolo_v3](https://github.com/ydixon/yolo_v3).
 Just go to the [Dev]() for more details of YOLOv3.

 ### Requirements